onbloc/gnoscan/README.md

 If you would like to contribute to GnoScan or need support, please consider the following options:
 - Read our contributing guidelines: The [CONTRIBUTING.md](https://github.com/onbloc/gnoscan/blob/main/CONTRIBUTING.md) file provides detailed information on how to contribute to the project, including submitting pull requests, reporting issues, and suggesting improvements.
 - Open an issue: If you encounter a bug, have a feature request, or want to suggest improvements, feel free to open an [issue](https://github.com/onbloc/gnoscan/issues) in this repository.
-- Join our community: For discussions, questions, or support, join our [channel](https://discord.gg/A6SQamyeEJ) on gno.land's Discord server.
+- Join our community: For discussions, questions, or support, join our [channel](https://discord.gg/A6SQamyeEJ) on Gno.land's Discord server.
 We're open to collaborations!

 ## License
 This project is licensed under the [GNU General Public License, Version 3.0](LICENSE).
 See the [full text](https://www.gnu.org/licenses/gpl-3.0.en.html) for details.